SamuelDAlencar/blogs_api/README.md

   > If an error occurs saying that the port is on use, check if there's other application running on port `3000`
  * Without docker, just run `npm start`

-Now the application and the database should be already running, to access the endpoints you can try in your browser, or applications like `insomnia` and `postman`
+Now the application and the database should be already running, to access the endpoints you can try in your browser, or applications like `insomnia` or `postman`
 > The URL should be `http://localhost:3000`, for both ways (docker and no docker)

-# Skills put into practice ✍:

-  * Create a `node.js` application using the `sequelize` package
-  * Make a `CRUD` of posts

 # Endpoints: